seflerZ/oneink/README.md

 .\uninstall.ps1 -Platform x64
 ```

 > Note: Only for production installations.
-Dev mode registration is cleaned up automatically by the system when the build directory changes.
+Dev mode uses HKCU registration (no admin), cleaned up automatically by rebuilding with different paths.

 ## Configuration